WICG/bundle-preloading/faq.md

 Once resource bundles are an established standard, one could imagine MiniApp being extended to permit resource bundles as an alternative format alongside .zip.

-#### Q: Should this format include more fields for offline web pages?
+#### Q: Should this format include more fields for offline Web pages?

-**A**: It's not really clear which fields are needed or what their semantics should be, but in general, this format would permit someone who is designing an offline web page format to design custom sections for the data they need.
+**A**: It's not really clear which fields are needed or what their semantics should be, but in general, this format would permit someone who is designing an offline Web page format to design custom sections for the data they need.

 #### Q: How will this format be standardized?